How is remote patient monitoring improving healthcare access and convenience?

-Remote patient monitoring (RPM) is the use of medical devices, healthcare practice management software, hardware integrations, and new categories such as wearables and smart homes hooked into the medical internet of things (MIOT).
+Remote patient monitoring (RPM) is the use of medical devices, healthcare practice management software, hardware integrations, and new technologies such as wearables and smart homes hooked into the medical internet of things (MIoT).

 RPM software and hardware solutions are being rapidly adopted across healthcare and clinical medical practice settings.